Whole Fruit Popsicles are a healthy, low calorie, low carb snack or dessert for kids of all ages!

 - To un-mold, fill your sink with hot tap water, and hold the mold in the water, just up to, but not over the top edge, for a few seconds.
 If the popsicles don't slide out, hold the mold in the water a little longer.

-The fruit amounts are approximate, depending on your mold you may need a little more or a little less.
-You can always add a little water or yogurt to stretch the amount.
+- The fruit amounts are approximate, depending on your mold you may need a little more or a little less.
+You can always add a little water, coconut water or yogurt to stretch the amount.
 My popsicle mold has 10 slots and each slot holds about 1/2 cup liquid.

 Have you pulled out your popsicle mold yet?
 What are you waiting for?